theluckyprogrammer/ModelViewPresenter/README.md

 Recruiter requirments were simple, I had to make customer registry with basic crud operations so I've made one view with two panels and context menu.

-**Crud operation are available on second panel.
-If you want to switch between panels, right click to open context menu (secon panel support crud operations).**
+**Second panel support crud operations, mouse right click to open context menu with operations.**

 **More in wiki.**